davidecravero/chatbot/README.md

 Its goal is to help and guide customers to solve their request.

-In this scenario, The Chatbot is a Web application, part of a cosmetics and personal Care Products e-commerce, The chatbot uses funnel questions in order to get the customers’ query.
+The Chatbot is a Web application, part of a cosmetics and personal Care Products e-commerce, The chatbot uses funnel questions in order to get the customers’ query.
 The User will have to choose one of the 4 different topics:
 Orders,
 Shipping,
 Returns,